mdoege/PyTuroChamp/README.md

 A family of toy chess engines inspired by Alan Turing's 1948 [TUROCHAMP](https://chessprogramming.wikispaces.com/Turochamp)

-**PyTuroChamp** is closest to the chess engine in Turing's paper, but adds piece-square tables that can be tuned with the PSTAB parameter.
+**PyTuroChamp** is closest to the chess engine in Turing's paper, but adds optional piece-square tables that can be tuned with the PSTAB parameter.
 A higher parameter means more aggressive forward movement.
 With PSTAB = 0,

  1. e3

 is favored like Turing's algorithm would.
+Whereas with PSTAB = 2,

+ 1. e4

+is played as in the TUROCHAMP&mdash;Glennie game.

 **Bare** removes the Turing heuristics and quiescence search and only contains the bare minimum a chess engine needs to play: alpha-beta search and a piece-square table.